 - Advising checklist (pdf)

 The Civil Engineering program at UMD started in the fall of 2008 with the first graduating class in spring of 2012.
 The program applied for ABET accreditation immediately after the first graduating class, for retroactive accreditation of the program for all CE graduates.
 The Swenson College of Science and Engineering was notified in August of 2013 that the Civil Engineering program was awarded a 6 year accreditation.
-This accreditation will show up on ABET's accredited program list in October after the update is done.
+This accreditation can be found on ABET's accredited program list on their website.